Alonso-del-Arte/chess/doc/Terminology.md

 * **O-O** &mdash; Notation for kingside castling.
 * **O-O-O** &mdash; Notation for queenside castling.
+* **One-check** &mdash; A chess variant in which a single check wins the game.
+Or, as an adjective, to refer to a chess variant in which a single check wins the game and there are other differences between regular chess and the variant.
 * **Opening** &mdash; A player's first few moves.
-To my knowledge I've never seen this term in regards to chess used to mean a vulnerability in the opponent's defense.
+To my knowledge I've never seen this term in regard to chess used to mean a vulnerability in the opponent's defense.
 Most openings are given special names, which are not quite exactly standard.
 I will try to list the most common name for each opening.
 * **Original** &mdash; A piece a player had at the beginning of the game, as opposed to a piece obtained through pawn promotion.
 This term is not standard, and some players might regard it as unnecessary.
 But I believe many who write